The Perfect Info-Tech Workplace

 Sane Working Hours

 Give your employees sane working hours as Evan Robinson writes in “Why Crunch Mode Doesn’t Work: 6 Lessons”.
 I.e: 40 hours work-weeks or less.
-While sometimes asking them to stay late to finish a deadline is acceptable, the so-called “crunch mode” is under-effective and a recipe for disaster.
+While sometimes asking them to stay late to meet a deadline is acceptable, the so-called “crunch mode” is under-effective and a recipe for disaster.

 This feature was covered on Slashdot where there are many useful comments and later on a similar article (“Why We Have to Go Back to a 40-Hour Work Week to Keep Our Sanity”) was published in the site AlterNet, and also featured on Slashdot (with many comments).